Skip to main navigation Skip to search Skip to main content

 Biography

-Graeme Martin is Professor, Chair of Management and Associate Dean Research in the School of Business at the University of Dundee.
-He is also Erik Malmsten Visiting Professor at the Centre for Global HRM at the University of Gothenburg in Sweden and has been appointed as a visiting professor at the Centre for Business Innovation, UTS in Australia in 2019.
+Graeme Martin is Professor of Management in the School of Business at the University of Dundee.
 Prior to joining the University in August 2012, he held professorial appointments at the Adam Smith Business School, University of Glasgow and Edinburgh Business School, Heriot Watt University, as well as being founding Director of the Dundee Business School at Abertay University.
-He has also held visiting international professorial appointments at Macquarie University and UTS in Australia, Ca Foscari University of Venice in Italy, Peking University in China and the University of Colorado in the USA.
-He is also an Academic Fellow of the Chartered Institute of Personnel and Development (CIPD) and has undertaken extensive work for them.
+He has also held visiting international professorial appointments at Gothenburg University in Sweden, Macquarie University and UTS in Australia, Ca Foscari University of Venice in Italy, Peking University in China and the University of Colorado in the USA.
+Graeme is also an Academic Fellow of the Chartered Institute of Personnel and Development (CIPD) and has previously undertaken extensive work for them.

-He has published extensively in the fields of HRM, management and leadership and change management in international journals, including articles in Organization Studies, Social Science and Medicine, Sociology of Health and Illness, the Human Resource Management Journal and the International Journal of Human Resource Management.
-These publications also include eight single/ co-authored/edited books on HR, corporate reputations, e-HR and social media, and management and leadership, chapters in leading HR research-based texts, and research reports for organisations including the Chartered Institute of Personnel and Development (CIPD), Scottish Enterprise, Skills for Health (the UK sector skills council), the European Union, the Health Department of the Scottish Government and the ESRC/Scottish Government, and the British Medical Association.
+He has published extensively in the fields of HRM, management and leadership and change management in leading international journals, including Organization Studies, the British Journal of Management, Social Science and Medicine, Sociology of Health and Illness, the Human Resource Management Journal, the International Journal of Human Resource Management and Entrepreneurship Theory and Practice.
+These also include eight single/ co-authored/edited books on HR, corporate reputations, e-HR and social media, and management and leadership, chapters in leading HR research-based texts, and research reports for organisations including the Chartered Institute of Personnel and Development (CIPD), Scottish Enterprise, Skills for Health (the UK sector skills council), the European Union, the Health Department of the Scottish Government and the ESRC/Scottish Government, and the British Medical Association.

-Following an early career in personnel and industrial relations management in the engineering and construction industry in the UK and overseas, Graeme has undertaken consulting and research projects for a large number of private and public sector organizations in the UK, continental Europe and Australia in the past thirty years.
-These include major companies in the UK, Sweden, Australia, the NHS in Scotland, the UK Public Sector People Managers Association, the CIPD, the Health and Education Training Institute of New South Wales and other healthcare organizations in Australia.
+Graeme began his career in personnel and industrial relations management in the engineering and construction industry in the UK and overseas and has continued to have strong links with practice.
+He was appointed as a board member of NHS Tayside from 2018-23 and became its Vice Chair in 2020.
+He has also undertaken consulting and research projects for a large number of private and public sector organizations in the UK, continental Europe and Australia in the past thirty years.
+These include major companies in the UK, Sweden, Switzerland, Australia, the NHS in Scotland, the UK Public Sector People Managers Association, the CIPD, the Health and Education Training Institute of New South Wales and other healthcare organizations in Australia.

-He has been a judge on national awards in HR excellence for both the CIPD and Personnel Today, was a member of advisory panel to the Scottish Government on public services reform and human capital and a non-executive director of voluntary sector organization during the 1990s.
-Graeme was also a member of the global faculty of the New York-based Reputation Institute, delivering online seminars to senior executives from the USA, Australasia, South America Europe and Asia.
+Previously, he held positions as a member of advisory panel to the Scottish Government on public services reform and human capital, and as a non-executive director of voluntary sector organization.
+Graeme was also part of the global faculty of the New York-based Reputation Institute.

 External positions